-The bill amends the Judges Retirement Act of 1992, specifically section 506, to clarify and update the procedures for retirement allowance elections by members or vested former members.
-Key changes include the requirement for a written election to be filed with the retirement system before the effective date of retirement, and the specification that the designated beneficiary must be a spouse, sibling, parent, or child of the member.
-The bill also introduces new provisions regarding the payment of retirement allowances to beneficiaries of trusts established under specific federal laws, allowing payments to be directed to the trust under certain conditions.
+The bill amends the Judges Retirement Act of 1992, specifically section 506, to clarify and update the procedures regarding retirement allowances for judges.
+It allows members or vested former members to elect between a straight life retirement allowance or an optional retirement allowance upon application for retirement.
+Key changes include the requirement for members to file a written election with the retirement system before the effective date of their retirement allowance, and the specification that the designated beneficiary must be a close relative, such as a spouse, child, or parent.
+The bill also introduces provisions for payment of retirement allowances to trusts under certain conditions and clarifies the process for changing beneficiaries in the event of divorce.

 Statutes affected: